Inghams

-Inghams Enterprises, commonly known as Inghams, is listed on the Australian Securities Exchange (ASX) and is a supplier/producer of poultry and fodder across Australia and New Zealand.
+Ingham's is a supplier/producer of poultry and fodder across Australia and New Zealand.
 The company claims to be one of the largest producers of chicken and turkey products in Australia and employs in excess of 8,000 people in more than 100 locations in Australia and New Zealand.
 The company was founded in 1918 and was managed by members of the Ingham family from its establishment until 2014, including Walter Ingham and his two sons, Jack Ingham and Bob Ingham.
-TPG Capital acquired Inghams in 2014 for A$880 million.
-Inghams was listed on the ASX in November 2016.
+TPG Capital acquired Ingham's in 2014 for A$880 million.
+Ingham's was listed on the Australian Securities Exchange in November 2016.

 Business activities

-Ingham Enterprises, often called Inghams, produce a range of foods for human and animal consumption that can generally be classified into poultry and non-poultry products.
+Ingham Enterprises, often called Ingham's, produce a range of foods for human and animal consumption that can generally be classified into poultry and non-poultry products.

 Poultry products

-Inghams products are available in most Australian and New Zealand supermarkets.
+Ingham's products are available in most Australian and New Zealand supermarkets.
 The company is also a large supplier to the hospitality and food service industry and schools with a range of chicken and turkey products, and egg-free products.

 A range of chicken product lines are produced including fresh chicken cuts, such as chicken thighs, chicken breasts and chicken mince, amongst other fresh chicken lines.
 Products that are ready-to-cook include chicken kebabs, schnitzels, and a range of roasting portions that are typically available from most supermarket delis.
 Inghams also produce packaged chicken products for most supermarkets that are pre-packaged including drumsticks, thighs, breast filets, wings and mince.
 Ready-to-cook packaged products include the above items as well as chicken burger patties, chicken meatballs, and limited meal options.
 Items available from the supermarket freezer section include roasting chickens and a ready-to-cook Chicken Kiev.
 Processed chicken meat, into a roll, is also produced as a ready-to-eat line and available as a deli item.

 Turkey product lines include fresh turkey meats in a range of cuts such as sausages, small roasts, steaks, wings, drumsticks, schnitzel and turkey mince.
 Ready-to-eat lines are either roasted or smoked and packaged.
 Frozen items include a whole turkey, buffé, or Kiev.

 Non-poultry products

-Inghams claims to be the largest manufacturer of stockfeed in Australasia; with product lines for horses, pigs, and poultry.
+Ingham's claims to be the largest manufacturer of stockfeed in Australasia; with product lines for horses, pigs, and poultry.